-When the steering wheel is on the left side, the higher-status passenger sits in the right rear seat and the other passenger takes the left rear seat.
+When the steering wheel is on the left side and there are two passengers and a chauffeur, the higher-status passenger sits in the right rear seat and the other passenger takes the left rear seat.
 The positions are usually reversed when the steering wheel is on the right side.
 (Note: When the steering wheel is on the left side, all countries follow this principle.
 However, when the steering wheel is on the right side, this principle is not always followed, as in Japan, where the right rear seat is always reserved for the higher-status passenger.)
-Whether the steering wheel is on the left or right, the front passenger seat always has a lower status.
-According to international protocol, female passengers should never sit in the front.
+In either case, female passengers should never sit in the front.

-To get into a car when there are three passengers and cars are driven on the right-hand side, the middle-status passenger should enter using the left rear door.
-However, when downtown or in areas with busy traffic, this passenger may enter first using the right rear door and slide over to the left side, with the highest-status passenger entering next.
+To get into a car when there are three passengers and cars are driven on the righthand side, the middle-status passenger should enter using the left rear door.
+However, when downtown, this passenger may enter first using the right rear door and slide over to the left side, with the highest-status passenger entering next.
 The third passenger should enter using the right front door.
-When exiting the vehicle, the passenger in front should exit first and open the door for the others, helping the highest-status passenger first and then the second-highest-status passenger.
+When exiting the vehicle, the passenger in front should exit first and open the door for the others, helping the highest-status passenger first and then the second-highest status passenger.